• All Recipes

 • Add coconut milk and vegetable broth.
 Stir in Tamari, maple syrup, crushed red pepper, dried basil, and dried mint.
 Bring to a gentle simmer (not a boil) over medium heat.

 • Add the drained pasta to the sauce and toss to coat.
-Add the reserved cup of the pasta water and gently combine.
+Add the reserved pasta water and gently combine.
 Stir for 1–2 minutes over low heat to blend.

 • Turn off the heat.
-Stir in fresh basil, mint, and white wine vinegar if using.
-Add spinach last—the residual heat will wilt it.
+Stir in fresh basil, mint (if using), and the white wine vinegar, or squeeze of lime.
+Add spinach (if using) last—the residual heat will wilt it.
 Taste and adjust seasonings as needed.
 Enjoy!

 Notes

-1. Want to add veggies?
+2. Want veggies?
 Sauté chopped mushrooms, bell peppers, or zucchini in the same pan before adding the garlic.
 Cook for 3–5 minutes until softened, then continue with the recipe.

 Course: Dinner, Main Course